 Give The Gift of Your Time

-“I Have A Dream” – NY East Harlem
+“I Have A Dream” – NY East Harlem @ PS 7

-@ PS 7 160 E 120th Street, Manhattan
+160 E 120th Street, New York, NY

-Opportunity: Become a Literacy/Math Tutor, Become a Test Preparation Tutor
+Become a Literacy/Math Tutor

-Opportunity: Become a Mentor to a Dreamer
+Become a Mentor to a Dreamer

-We are seeking for mentors for our 5th-8th grade Dreamers.
 Our mentoring program utilizes a one-to-one, site-based model, meaning that mentors and mentees meet in a supervised environment at a set time and location and are matched one-to-one for the academic year.
 The focus of our program is to match youth with trained adult mentors who can guide them in developing better self-esteem and making positive life choices.
 An application, training and criminal background check, all facilitated by Mentoring USA (MUSA), will be required.

-College Success Programming
+College Success & Career Exploration

 Central Office: 322 8th Avenue, New York, NY